 My dear husband calls me his little “half-empty” wife.
 This wonderful pet name stems from my incredible ability to see the negative in everything.
 He, on the other hand, is extremely “half-full” in every sense of the phrase.

 I’ve often wondered what causes people to be at extreme opposite ends of the spectrum in this important area.
-One of our big differences is the fact my husband has always known Christ, even as a small child.
-I truly believe his strong faith and knowledge of the Word keeps his thoughts in a positive direction.
+One of our big differences is the fact that my husband has always known Christ, even as a small child.
+I truly believe his deep faith and knowledge of the Word keeps his thoughts naturally anchored in the positive.

 I spent most of my life as an unbeliever.
-Only in the past 5 years have I come to not only want to know Christ more but to also follow Him in the way He has instructed us.
-I’m learning that following His Word can help me not only take those negative thoughts captive, but it allows me to truly find freedom.
+Only in the past several years have I come to not only want to know Christ more, but to follow Him in the way He has instructed us.
+And I’m learning that following His Word can help me take those negative thoughts captive — and find real freedom in the process.

-A few months ago, I did a wonderful Bible study called the Hem of His Garment.
-We learned the best way to escape negativity was through the use of Philippians 4:8.
+A few months ago, I went through a Bible study called the Hem of His Garment.
+One of the most powerful things we learned was how to use Philippians 4:8 as a filter for every thought that tried to take hold:

 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”